-Dale's lute playing was featured in Simon Sharma's Shakespeare' (Aired BBC TV 22-June & 29 June 2012).
+Dale's lute playing was featured in Simon Sharma's Shakespeare' (aired BBC TV 22-June & 29 June 2012) and in Martin's Close starring Peter Capaldi (aired BBC FOUR TV 24-December-2019.
 Dale has also reviewed lute music recordings for the Lute Society of GB.
 His guitar music was used in a promotional advert for BP British Petroleum.

 Dale was nominated amongst nine other leading professionals as "Best Instrumentalist Of The Year" in the GSMC awards, as run by music promoter Graham Steel.
 Dale subsequently won the GSMC award for Instrumental Musician Of The Year in both 2017 and 2018.